 A few pages in and this doesn’t matter.
 What Ainsworth does have is a delight in drama and story.
-Three pages in and we have already had a man half-killed for trying to remove severed heads from London Bridge and a miracle recovery.
-By the sixth, the man has discovered that the alchemist who made him better is his grandfather, by the eighth the alchemist has created the elixir of life and by the ninth he has had a sudden heart attack and his grandson has stolen the elixir of life rather than made him better, taken it and stepped out into an eternal life… What he lacks in skill at words, he makes up for in skill of action.
+After three pages, we have already had a man half-killed for trying to remove severed heads from London Bridge and a miracle recovery.
+By the sixth page, the man has discovered that the alchemist who made him better is his grandfather, by the eighth the alchemist has created the elixir of life and by the ninth he has had a sudden heart attack and his grandson has stolen the elixir of life rather than heal his Grandfather, taken it and stepped out into an eternal life… What Ainsworth lacks in skill at words, he makes up for in skill of action.

 The dialogue is particularly awful.
 I’d noticed, but not hated the clunky nature of it in other Ainsworth books but here it really sticks out.
 The shady characters speak in a pinfull inwented speach vat grates on the eyes.
 I might have liked the character of Ginger, the dognapper with a couple of Charleys in his pockets, if he hadn’t been so painful to read.
 (I also thought it weird that in this, of all books, there was an attempt at a message against the law’s indifference to dognapping).

 The book has a weird structure.
-There’s the prologue with the young man, Auriol, and his grandfather and his drinking of the elixir.
-There was a first part about Auriol’s secrets being found out and exploited by ruffians, his falling in love with Ebba Thorneycroft and his bargain with a mysterious man in a black cloak who demands a woman Auriol loves every ten years.
+There’s the prologue with the young man, Auriol, his alchemist grandfather and his drinking of the elixir.
+The next part is about Auriol’s secrets being found out and exploited by ruffians, details his falling in love with Ebba Thorneycroft and his bargain with a mysterious man in a black cloak who demands a woman Auriol loves every ten years.
 Then there was an interlude set thirty years earlier where the man in the cloak discovers his powers and makes his deal with Auriol.
-Then the second part, which was a group of people going to rescue Ebba and being trapped in a fiendish house of death before the end of the book when Auriol woke up and discovered he’d been mad and dreamed the last three-hundred years.
+Then the next part, involves a group of people going to rescue Ebba and being trapped in a fiendish house of death before the end of the book when Auriol wakes up and discovers he’s been mad and has dreamed the last three-hundred years.

 That’s not to mention the chapter in the barber’s that takes four pages describing a barber’s shop to only lead to a character gaining a new master called Loftus, which doesn’t really go anywhere because a few chapters later he is working for the man in black.
 That’s not to mention the mysterious figure in a mask who helps the rescuers whose identity is revealed in the following deft piece of exposition; “Is it you, Gerard Paston, the brother of Clara, my second victim?”
 We hadn’t even heard of Gerard or Clara before this moment.